lexie23c/Hivebets/docs/how-it-works/fees.md

 ### What Is x402?

 **x402 gasless betting** means you never pay gas fees.
-HiveBets uses x402 protocol to sponsor all transaction costs for you.
+Hivebets uses x402 protocol to sponsor all transaction costs for you.

 ### How It Works